thw17/BIO598_Tutorial/README.md

 The sequence line here is 250 bases long and contains the nucleotide sequence corresponding to each read.

 The comment line usually either is a lone + or a + and then the sequence identifier repeated.
 You'll generally ignore this line, but it's good to be aware of what's on it in case you're counting the number of reads belonging to a certain tile, for example.
-In this case if the sequence identifier is repeated, your count will be double the actual number of reads coming from that tile.
+In this case if the sequence identifier is repeated and you're counting the number of times a tile number is present in a file, your count will be double the actual number of reads coming from that tile.

 The quality score line contains an ASCII character for every nucleotide in the sequence (i.e., it'll be 250 characters long for a 250 base read, 75 characters long for a 75 base read, etc.).
 Each ASCII character can be converted into a integer PHRED quality score, ranging from 0 to 93, that indicates the probability that a particular base call is incorrect.
 [See more details here](http://www.drive5.com/usearch/manual/quality_score.html).

 If we want to quickly take a look at a summary of the reads in our fastq, we can use ```fastqc```.
 To analyze all of the files in the ```fastq``` directory and output the results to the ```stats``` directory, enter the following command from our main directory:
   ```
-  fastqc -c fastq/*.fastq.gz
+  fastqc -o stats fastq/*.fastq.gz
   ```
 and it will quickly generate a series of reports for each fastq file that are summarized in the .html files (one per fastq) that you can view using your browser (e.g., Firefox, Chrome, etc.).